 The Institutions of Higher Education (IHE) Emergency Management Partners network group is comprised of colleges and universities from Broward, Miami-Dade, and Palm Beach counties.
-This group also consists of county emergency managers and representatives from the Florida Division of Emergency Management (FDEM).
+The group also consists of county emergency managers and representatives from the Florida Division of Emergency Management (FDEM).
 This network embodies eleven (11) agencies and was established in May 2021.
 The goal of this network is for emergency management partners to communicate, coordinate, and collaborate during critical incidents.
-This network group meets monthly to also share information on threats and hazards that are likely to affect our service areas.
-During critical incidents, this group shares an incident management platform, which allows communication to be shared in real-time.
+This network group meets monthly to also share information on threats and hazards that are likely to affect our service area.
+During critical incidents, this network group shares an incident management platform to share information in real-time.
 This allows us to coordinate response efforts more efficiently and effectively from a whole community approach.